cygnus8929/Selectr-wiki1/Options.md

 #### Default: `undefined`
 #### Usage: `single`, `multi`

-Allows custom formating of the available options.
+Allows custom formating of the available options in the dropdown.

-The function takes the individual HTMLOptionElement as the first parameter and should return the formatted template required.
+The function takes the individual `HTMLOptionElement` as the first argument and should return a `string`.

 ```html
 <select id="mySelectBox">